2017 MEMPHIS to NEW ORLEANS

-I found out on my previous trip that there is NO USABLE INTERNET aboard.
+I found out on my previous trip that there was NO USABLE INTERNET aboard.
 Also no table or desk in my prison cell.
+The 4 computers set up in the lounge for guests are usually busy - when they aren't "out of service."

 Day 1, Sunday, Dec 17 – Hotel Stay, Memphis TN